jacebenson/cedar/docs/docs/serverless-functions.md

 Third-party log services like [logFlare](https://logflare.app/), [Datadog](https://www.datadoghq.com/) and [LogDNA](https://www.logdna.com/) all have features that store logs for inspection, but also can trigger alerts and notifications if something you deem untoward occurs.

-See [Logger](logger.md) in the RedwoodJS docs for more information about how to setup and use logging services.
+See [Logger](logger.md) in the CedarJS docs for more information about how to setup and use logging services.

 #### Rate Limiting